moinwiki/moin/docs/admin/configure.rst

 javascript library or larger js libraries) and we definitely do not want to merge them into our project.

-For MoinMoin we require the following XStatic Packages in setup.py:
+For MoinMoin we require the following XStatic Packages in pyproject.toml:

 * `jquery <https://pypi.org/project/XStatic-jQuery>`_
   for jquery lib functions loaded in the template file base.html